Welcome or Title

 A number of financial experts suggest subtracting your age from 100 and investing the difference (in percentage) in stocks and higher risk investments.
 All remaining funds should be invested in cash or cash equivalent safe high rated bonds, CDs, money market accounts and the like.
 For example, at age 60 you would keep 60% of all of your assets in government bonds and cash equivalents and the remaining 40% could be invested in higher risk stocks, real estate, etc.

 Their is also a Fixed Income Index Investment (F) Fund available.
 However, you have to be careful with commercial bond funds because as interest rates go up medium to long term bond funds tend to go down in price along with stocks.
-The G fund is no brainer for the person who will need their TSP cash in retirement.
+The G fund or L Income fund are no brainers for the person who will need their TSP cash in retirement.

 Mixing it Up